 The 2052 MTP Update will be presented to the TAC and the TPC in Q1 of FY 2023, the latter will also vote for approval of the MTP in Q1.
-The MTP contains implementation measures that will allows staff to direct planning efforts toward the objectives of the plan, notably the codification of required assessments to be conducted for Stage O's, as described in study scoping.
+The MTP contains implementation measures that will allows staff to direct planning efforts toward the objectives of the plan, notably the codification of required assessments to be conducted for Stage 0's, as described in study scoping.

+Scoping Guidelines

-Product(s): Scoping Guidelines Timeline: Review and Approval of MTP in Q1
+Review and Approval of MTP in Q1